banzaicloud/koperator-docs/docs/install-kafka-operator.md

     # ...
     ```

-1. Verify that koperator has been deployed and is in running state.
+1. Verify that Koperator has been deployed and is in running state.

     ```bash
     kubectl get pods -n kafka